Hilton Honors American Express Cards: New Limited-Time Offers

 Series I Savings Bonds offer rates that are linked to inflation and backed by the US government.
 You must hold them for at least a year.
 If you redeem them within 5 years there is a penalty of the last 3 months of interest.
 The annual purchase limit for electronic I bonds is $10,000 per Social Security Number, available online at TreasuryDirect.gov.

-• “I Bonds” bought between November 2025 and April 2026 will earn a 4.03% rate for the first six months.
+• “I Bonds” bought between May 2026 and October 2026 will earn a 4.26% rate for the first six months.
 The rate of the subsequent 6-month period will be based on inflation again.
 More on Savings Bonds here.

-• In mid-April 2026, the CPI will be announced and you will have a short period where you will have a very close estimate of the rate for the next 12 months.
+• In mid-October 2026, the CPI will be announced and you will have a short period where you will have a very close estimate of the rate for the next 12 months.
 I will post another update at that time.

 Rewards checking accounts